 Whilst I agree that simplicity is key (cognitive load � line 103) II am less clear about the ‘understanding the biological results of the model’ enabled by GRNsight.
 The authors discuss these on lines 281-289 giving generalised interpretations of issues such as feed forward motifs, highest in-degree and the regulatory chains.
 Yet as far as I can see, these are all determined by visual inspection.
 Furthermore none of these rely on the weights, which the distinguishing feature of GRNsight.
 I would be able to identify these more easily in a system such as YeD and do not require the weight information to do so � a simple sif file format givving the directionality between two nodes is sufficient.

 Yes, you are correct that the insights described in the discussion are derived from visual inspection, which we think is valuable.
-[Dondi help with the Tufte reference here.]
+Such inspection has long been recognized by experts such as Tufte (1983) and Card, Mackinlay, and Shneiderman (1999) as distinct from other forms of purely computational or algorithmic data analysis, and it is this potential that can be derived specifically by visual inspection that is targeted by GRNsight.
+Card, Mackinlay, and Shneiderman have identified six major ways, documented in earlier literature and empirical studies, by which information visualization amplifies cognition (1999).
+Tufte’s seminal book The Visual Display of Quantitative Information perhaps states and demonstrates it best: “Graphics reveal data.
+Indeed graphics can be more precise and revealing than conventional statistical computations” (1983).

 We have expanded the discussion to include interpretation of the weighted results, which, as you point out, is the distinguishing feature of GRNsight.

 The visualisation of the weight parameters described in lines 290-322 is the key behaviour here.
 Figure 5 D,E show clearly the impact of the addition of this weight information, yet E is the clearest visualisation and the only node within it that is located in anything close to its original position is Ace2 � almost every other node has been moved by hand.
 This revveals a flaw in the implementation of the force-spring layout algorithm as applied in GRNsight.
 Given the small area of the view port and the constraint that all nodes remain within it, the layout is sub optimal as the force-spring cannot reach its most relaxed state.